 We love all things Gruffalo so how about combining copies of the original book and “The Gruffalo’s Child” with a cuddly character from the stories, like the squirrel for around £10.
 Gruffalo Junior embarks on his adventure in the deep snow, giving this a suitably festive feel.

-“Ten Little Elves” is new for Christmas 2017.
-The story sees ten little elves set off on a mission to rescue Christmas.
+“Ten Little Elves” sees – guess what? – ten little elves set off on a mission to rescue Christmas.
 Find out what the elves do when they meet a growling polar bear, a yowling yeti and a fearsome Ice Queen.
 Count from ten to one, and back again, with this festive rhyming romp from the creators of the award-winning bestseller “Ten Little Pirates”.

 See a selection of festive books for children on our Storybooks page in Ed’s Grotto.

 Here at How to Christmas we love children’s books and delight in celebrating beautiful young minds and the imagination that springs from them.
 Add a few books to that Christmas list this year and spread the wealth.